akka/akka/akka-docs/src/main/paradox/typed/cluster-singleton.md

 Java
 :  @@snip [SingletonCompileOnlyTest.java](/akka-cluster-typed/src/test/java/jdocs/akka/cluster/typed/SingletonCompileOnlyTest.java) { #counter }

-Then on every node in the cluster, or every node with a given role, use the @apidoc[ClusterSingleton](typed.ClusterSingleton) extension to spawn the singleton.
+Then on every node in the cluster, or every node with a given role, use the @apidoc[ClusterSingleton$] extension to spawn the singleton.
 An instance will per data centre of the cluster: